Cissy Houston: Session musician

-Personal life and death
+Personal life

 Houston married twice.
-In 1955, she married Freddie Garland, with whom she gave birth to her first child, Gary Garland (b.
+In 1955, she married Fred Garland, with whom she gave birth to her first child, Gary Garland (b.
 1957), an NBA basketball player and DePaul University Athletic Hall of Famer.
 Houston's marriage to Garland ended in divorce in 1959.
+Houston filed for divorce prior to giving birth to Gary.

-Houston met John Russell Houston Jr. in 1957.
+Houston met John Russell Houston Jr. in 1957 at the Newark Symphony Hall.
 The couple had two children: son Michael Houston (b.
 1961) and daughter Whitney Houston (1963–2012), a singer who became a worldwide megastar.
-Cissy and John Houston married in 1964 and divorced in 1991.